mahanteshimath/arctic-food-pharmacist/README.md

 - **Adjustable Parameters**: Users can adjust model parameters such as temperature and top_p to fine-tune the AI's response.
 - **Clear Chat Functionality**: A clear chat button that resets the chat history and deletes the uploaded file.

-## ⚙️ How we built it
+## ⚙️ How I built it

 The Snowflake Arctic-Food-Pharmacist Chatbot was built using the following steps:

-1. **Setting Up Streamlit**: Streamlit was chosen for its simplicity and ease of use in building interactive web applications.
+1. **Setting Up Streamlit**: Streamlit was chosen for its simplicity and ease of use in building interactive Ib applications.
 2. **Integrating Replicate API**: The Replicate API was used to interact with the Snowflake Arctic model, enabling the chatbot functionality.
 3. **File Handling**: Added file upload capabilities to allow users to submit food packaging contents in PDF, TXT, or image formats.
 4. **Text Extraction**: Implemented text extraction using PyMuPDF for PDFs and Tesseract OCR for images.